Luncher91/VBScript-vscode/README.md

 Pressing <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>O</kbd> lists all symbols of the current file.

-You also can display symbols by using extensions like "Code Outline" by Patryk Zawadzki.
+You can display symbols by using extensions like "Code Outline" by Patryk Zawadzki as well.

 ## Supported Symbols